powerspine/dccupdraft/README.md

 # dccupdraft
-Datacenter passive cooling with updraft and PV power generation
+Datacenter passive cooling with updraft and PV power generation.

+Nearly the entire input energy of a data center is turned into heat.
+Plus, the exhaust heat of turbines, all that heat can be used to run an updraft turbine, 24/7.

 <img src="dataCenter-turnHeatIntoEngery.png" width="800">